DordStream/DordStream-/README.md

-DORDSTREAM: A NEWLY DEVELOPED TECHNOLOGY FOR WEB DEVELOPMENT ABSTRACT ABSTRACT
+DORDSTREAM: A NEWLY DEVELOPED TECHNOLOGY FOR WEB DEVELOPMENT ABSTRACT

+ABSTRACT

 This software titled “DordStream” aims to show the alternative procedure and of course a newly developed simple process of the creation, building and development of websites effortlessly.
 This software has been able to simplify and section developers into two in order to create a dynamic professional websites without consuming much time.
 Arguably, the creation, building and development of websites are taxing.
 However, this software introduces another less-difficult procedure in the creation of websites.
 Thus, with this software, one can create one’s choice and desired website at ease and earn with the

 Introduction

 DordStream is a free and open source software that shares aspects of Web Applications Framework (WAF) and Content Management System (CMS).
 DordStream is a software that facilitates the use of reusable components and supporting structure for building a web software i.e. foundation for developing a web software.

 What does Content Management System aspects means in DordStream?

 A Content Management System (CMS) is a system used to manage the content of a website and reusing a code library (Themes).
 Typically, a CMS consists of two elements:

 The Content Management Application (CMA); and
+
-The Content Delivery Application (CDA).
+The Content Delivery Application (CDA).

 The CMA element allows the content manager or author, who may not know Hypertext Markup Language (HTML), to manage the creation, modification, and removal of content from a web site without needing the expertise of a webmaster.
 The CDA element uses and compiles that the information to update the web site.
 The features of DordStream CMS System, include Web-based publishing, format management, revision control and indexing, search, retrieval, user and role-based administration, flexibility, scalability and performance, multichannel scalability and security.
 What does web application framework aspects means in DordStream?

 A web application framework (WAF) is a software framework that is designed to support the development of web application.
 Web frameworks aim to automate the overhead associated with common activities performed in web development and creating a custom code library.
 DordStream provide libraries (Module) for database access, templating frameworks etc. and also promote code reuse.
 The framework based on the Model-View-Controller (MVC) architectural pattern.
 The framework follow MVC architectural pattern to separate the data model into business rules (the “controller”) and user interface (the “view”).
 This is generally considered a good practice as it modularizes code, promotes code reuse, and allows multiple interfaces to be applied.
 The frameworks follow a push-based architecture also called

 “action-based”.
 This framework use actions that do the required processing, and the push the data to the view layer to render the result.
 In this architecture, single controller can be involved with multiple views.
 The framework can be used to create a single-page application because it makes heavy use of JavaScript which allow only refresh parts of the page.
 The framework is File-based Route.